troyhite/sql-paygo/README.md

     - Reports success or failure for each update.
 7. **If PAYG is selected, runs a post-update report to confirm that Software Assurance is OFF for all SQL resources, and warns if any are still enabled.**

+8. **Logs and reports any unhandled SQL Server editions encountered during execution, grouped by resource type.
+At the end of the run, a summary report lists any editions that were not recognized or handled by the script for Arc-enabled SQL, SQL VMs, Azure SQL Databases, or Managed Instances.**

 ## Example Output

 ```text